December 5, 2016 – Present / Livingston Parish and East Baton Rouge Parish

 In August 2016, the state of Louisiana was hit by an overwhelming level of flooding and one of the worst natural disasters in recent years.
 Our US response team immediately jumped into action and we are still there today.
-After several months of clearing debris and preparing affected homes for rebuild, our response efforts now transition into longer term recovery for the flood affected homeowners.
+After several months of clearing debris and preparing affected homes for rebuild, our response efforts have transitioned into longer term recovery for the flood affected homeowners.

 (Courtesy of ebrgis.maps.arcgis.com)